 Produce a Hefty Down Payment

-The more "skin" you have in the deal, the more likely a lender will be to take a chance on you while charging a lower interest rate.
+The more "skin" you have in the deal, the more likely a lender will be to take a chance on you and the more likely they'll be to offer you a lower interest rate.
 It's all about risk.
-Lenders believe the more equity (down payment) you have in a car, the less likely you will be to default on the loan.
-Whether it's a home mortgage or a car loan, lenders view 20 percent as a reasonable down payment.
-You may get away with less.
+Lenders believe the more equity (down payment) you have in a car, the less likely you'll be to default on the loan.
+Whether it's a home mortgage or a car loan, lenders see 20 percent as a reasonable down payment.
+You may be able to negotiate less.
 If your credit is really weak, however, putting down more will help convince a lender you are serious about your finances and further improve your chances.

-Building or rebuilding your credit is a big job that you shouldn't hand over to someone else.
-Unless you have squeaky-clean credit and are applying for one of those no-interest, manufacturer-sponsored financing deals, sitting in the business office of a car dealership is the wrong setting for anyone -- let alone someone with weak credit -- to find a loan.
+Building or rebuilding your credit is a big job.
+You shouldn't hand over to someone else.
+Unless you have squeaky-clean credit and are applying for one of those no-interest, manufacturer-sponsored financing deals, sitting in the business office of a car dealership is the wrong setting for anyone to find a loan, let alone someone with weak credit.

-Do the research and, if possible, secure the loan before you visit the dealership.
+Do the research. if possible, secure a loan before you visit the dealership.
 Understand that while finance companies are probably your best bet for securing a subprime loan, banks and credit unions are looking more favorably on borrowers with less than sterling credit.
-Don't rule them out in your search.
+Don't rule them out.